fncbook/fnc/chapter2/condition-number.md

 ```{index} ! residual; of a linear system
 ```

-::::{proof:definition} Residual of a linear system
+::::{prf:definition} Residual of a linear system
 For the problem $\mathbf{A}\mathbf{x}=\mathbf{b}$, the **residual** at a solution estimate $\tilde{\mathbf{x}}$ is

 ```{math}